Updated on August 24th, 2020

 What Does it Mean for a Program to Be Evidence-Based?

-If a substance abuse treatment program claims to be evidence-based, it should offer addiction treatment programming that is scientifically sound and is comprised of research-based practices that provide consistent preferred client outcomes and promote long-term recovery.
+If a substance abuse treatment program claims to be evidence-based, it should offer addiction treatment programming that is scientifically sound and consists of research-based practices that provide consistent preferred client outcomes and promote long-term recovery.

 Although no drug rehab program can completely guarantee that all clients will remain sober after treatment, an evidence-based drug rehab program should use practices that are based on current research findings, create comprehensive and customized treatment services for each client, and use medically supported treatments and proven practices for clinical therapy.

-Nova Recovery Center, for example, is a rehab center that offers evidence-based addiction treatment with a variety of therapies and methods to customize each client’s recovery program.
+Nova Recovery Center, for example, is a rehab center that offers evidence-based approaches to drug addiction treatment with a variety of research-based therapies and methods to customize each client’s recovery program.
 Our clients can feel confident that they are receiving high-quality addiction treatment at Nova because our methods are proven and backed by scientific evidence.

 What are Examples of Evidence-Based Treatment in Drug and Alcohol Rehab?